Brendacg616/automodelcar-cic-ipn/README.md

 > roslaunch cic camera_adjustment.launch

-A debug window will be displayed with a chesboard layout (see figure 1) and using a chesboard pattern of 35x35 [cm], it's possible to modify the parameters in the launch in order to match the chesboard pattern with the one displayed:
+A debug window will be displayed with a chessboard layout (see figure 1).
+To adjust the camera, you will need a printed chesboard pattern of 35x35 [cm].
+Lay down the printed pattern in front of the camera and modify the parameters in the launch in order to match the chesboard pattern with the one displayed.
+Those parameters are:

 - Pixel to cm ratio in the X-axis.
 - Pixel to cm ratio in the Y-axis.